cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 * 1st milestone: include development and 6-month operation cost.

- Operation cost to be paid once the proposal is approved (6000 USD / 397.592 KSM ~= 15.09 KSM)
+ Operation cost to be paid once the proposal is approved (3000 USD / 353.862 KSM ~= 8.48 KSM)

- Development cost to be paid after the report is approved (26250 USD / 397.592 KSM ~= 66.02 KSM)
+ Development cost to be paid after the report is approved (21000 USD / 353.86 KSM ~= 59.35 KSM)

-* 2nd milestone: to be paid after the report is approved (9000 USD / 397.592 KSM ~= 22.64 KSM)
+* 2nd milestone: to be paid after the report is approved (14250 USD / 22.88 KSM ~= 622.81 DOT)

-* 3rd milestone: to be paid after the report is approved (7500 USD / 397.592 KSM ~= 18.86 KSM)
+ Operation cost to be paid once the proposal is approved (3000 USD / 22.88 KSM ~= 131.12 DOT)

-We would send proposals for each milestone once the previous milestone's final report is approved.
+* 3rd milestone: to be paid after the report is approved (7500 USD / 22.88 KSM ~= 327.8 DOT)

 * Development work will start upon approval.